 Table of Contents

-What are Jail Records?
+- What are Georgia Jail Records?

 Creating Public Jail Records

 From the time someone is arrested in Georgia, law enforcement creates a jail record for them.
 Each prisoner’s jail record follows him or her throughout their entire stay.
-The records are kept online and shared among law enforcement agencies and updated frequently.
+The Georgia inmate search records are kept online and shared among law enforcement agencies and updated frequently.
 Each time someone is moved to a new facility or shows up for a court hearing, the details are inserted into the record.
 The file is inclusive of everything that happens while they are in the penal system and even after when they are released on parole.